Baptist History Homepage

 Have Females a right to vote in the Church in matters of Discipline?

 "To the law and to the testimony then let us go.
-In 1 Cor.
-14 :34, 35, Paul lays down the following order: 'Let your women keep silence in the churches; for it is not permitted unto them to speak; but to be under obedience; as also saith the law -- And if they will learn any thing, let them ask their husbands at home: for it is a shame for women to speak in the church.'
-And again he saith, 1 Tim.
-2 :11-14: 'Let the woman learn in silence with all subjection.
+In 1 Corinthians 14:34, 35, Paul lays down the following order: 'Let your women keep silence in the churches; for it is not permitted unto them to speak; but to be under obedience; as also saith the law -- And if they will learn any thing, let them ask their husbands at home: for it is a shame for women to speak in the church.'
+And again he saith, 1 Timothy 2 :11-14: 'Let the woman learn in silence with all subjection.
 But I suffer not a woman to teach, or usurp authority over the man, but to be in silence.
 For Adam was the first formed, then Eve.
 And Adam was not deceived; but the woman, being deceived, was in the transgression.'

 "From these verses, it is generally agreed that women are debarred any participation in the public ministry, (and this is the uniform practice with one solitary exception) of all the denominations.
 But are they not as fairly debarred participation in any exercise of authority, or government, which would even put them on a par with male members?
 There is a sense in which women are not permitted to speak in the churches; and yet there is a sense in which they may speak.
 Now in what may they not speak?
 In teaching and governing.
 For these obvious reasons: 1.
 The law requires it.
 2. Adam was first formed, then Eve.
 This gives the man the rule and government.
 3. The woman, being deceived, was in the transgression; indicating her weakness, and affording a reason ever afterwards for her being under obedience with all subjection.
 But in what may they speak?
-In praying and prophesying, see 1 Cor.
-11:5.
+In praying and prophesying, see 1 Corinthians 11:5.
 Acts 21: 9.
 But this prophesying, when used by women, must not be teaching, but only for edifying.
 FOR IT IS NOT PERMITTED to a woman TO TEACH.
 Now, then, if women are not permitted to teach and exercise authority in the churches, how can they vote in matters of discipline which is government?
 We are (and have been long) of opinion, that women are in the verses above, debarred the right of voting in the churches in all matters of government, because they cannot use this right without being on a par with men, and in many instances taking the ascendancy, which is at palpable variance with the obedience and subjection which is required of them.

 "We suspect it is the general practice in the churches of our order, to allow women this use.
 But whenever a case of this kind has come under our observation, we have noticed an obvious reluctance in adopting it.
 And within the sphere of our administration they have modestly declined it.
 We have never had any difficulty on this subject with us, und we hope for the sake of the female christian character, women in no churches will ever make a difficulty of it; and if men should attempt it, in view of honoring them, they will have grace enough to rise up with one consent, and pour the waters of pious, modest, and humble contempt upon it and quench it at once." [pp. 447-8.]